Preparing for an Interview: How to Do it and Why it Matters

 The way you dress forms an impression of you.
 Preparing your outfit at least a day before your interview can help the day of your interview run more smoothly.

 Try a few outfits on and decide which one is the most flattering, professional and suitable for your industry.
 Ask a trusted family member or friend if you're not sure what to wear.
 When in doubt between two choices, select the more formal option.
 Note that while outfits don't matter so much for phone interviews, wearing something that makes you feel good can help you seem more confident.

 Once you've settled on your outfit, make sure it's clean and ironed.
 Resist wearing the outfit until your interview day to avoid stains or damage.

 Related: What To Wear To a Job Interview

 10. Follow a healthy routine before your interview

-Feeling nervous or excited before your interview is common, but manage your emotions to make sure you get a good night's sleep.
+Feeling nervous or excited before your interview is common, but managing your emotions to make sure you get a good night's sleep will help you in preparing for an interview.
 Go to bed early enough to get at least eight hours of rest.
 If you have difficulty falling asleep, consider spending some time relaxing before bed.
-Reading a book, taking a bath or drinking herbal tea can all help prepare you for bed.
+Reading a book, taking a bath or drinking herbal tea can all help prepare you for sleep.